AnalyticalGraphicsInc/gltf-vscode/util/README.md

 * `textureInfo.description` - This particular description field is rather simplistic: `"Reference to a texture."`.
 This schema object is referred to by several texture channels (`baseColorTexture`, `metallicRoughnessTexture`, `normalTexture`, `occlusionTexture`, `emissiveTexture`).
 Each of these parents has its own detailed description with usage instructions, and VSCode was ignoring all that in favor of showing `Reference to a texture`.
 So, `textureInfo.description` is deliberately removed from the schema, causing the more informative parent descriptions to be revealed.

+* `glTF Property` title and `glTF Child of Root Property` title - Both of these are removed, to allow many more descriptive titles to show through instead.
+This reveals the titles of most objects (such as Node objects, Mesh objects, etc.) as well as the titles of glTF extension objects.

 * Whitespace - The whitespace in the schema is changed as a side-effect of parsing and re-serializing the schema in this script.

 # Extensions